Ishlix5/PLPs.e-project/README.md

 # PLPs.e-project
-this is my first plp repository
+this is my first plp repository project